FelipePicchi/Felipe_abe516x/index.md

 ## What five research methods and concepts learned in this class will be applied in this project?

 1. The use of an API to collect data from the cloud
-2. Implementation of resampling statistics (Fill/Predicting missing data points)
+2. Data wrangling with the implementation of resampling statistics (Fill/Predicting missing data points)
 3. Employment of Python library that aids in data visualization and exploration
 4. Use of an unsupervised machine learning model for outlier/anomaly detection
 5. Ability to make my analysis reproducible

+# First Concept/Method: API

 Text can be **bold**, _italic_, or ~~strikethrough~~.